bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Delete

-Read the object from the database, then pass it to AuthorizationService to determine whether the user can delete it.
+Read the object from the database, then pass it to AuthorizationService.

 ```cs
 var cipher = _cipherRepository.GetByIdAsync(id);